Read your latest personalised notifications

 The most efficient way to pay your fees is by credit or debit card via your My ESC Account.
 However, in certain circumstances we can accept payment by bank transfer.
-If you need to make payment by bank transfer, contact us in advance on email@example.com
+If you need to make payment by bank transfer, contact us in advance (Category: Membership)

-Special rates are available if you are in training.
+Special rates are available if you are under 40 years of age or in training.